Mindfulness & the moment of choice

 When we learn to identify intense cravings to eat, we can take pause before succumbing to them.
 This results in making better choices and more positive outcomes.
 A positive moment of choice might look something like this:

 Every time you choose differently you get stronger.

-Each time you overcome, it gets easier.
+Each time you overcome it, it gets easier.

 Remember to celebrate all of your triumphs!

 Being aware of the three-step process of trigger-response-consequence can allow us to be fully present in the moment of choice.
 When triggers emerge, mindful responses to them will bring positive outcomes.
-Identifying cravings as triggers will make you more likely to respond in ways that will lead to positive consequences, like feelings of pride and satisfaction.
+Identifying cravings as Triggers will make you more likely to Respond in ways that will lead to positive Consequences, like feelings of pride and satisfaction.